top of page

 System Operations 2030+

 The focus of this research area will be on the development of system operations in the course of the energy transition.
-You will deal with the necessary increasing interaction between neighboring energy markets (market coupling) in all operational processes from long-term contracts to frequency-based system services, the increasing volatility of the most important electrical system variables and the resulting sharp increase in the complexity of system management processes.
-You will work on solutions in an interdisciplinary manner and test them in given network and operational situations in conjunction with detailed network and system models.
-Your work will also explicitly include the design of alternative scenarios for overall processes and the analysis of partial process automation.
+It will be dealed with the necessary increasing interaction between neighboring energy markets (market coupling) in all operational processes from long-term contracts to frequency-based system services, the increasing volatility of the most important electrical system variables and the resulting sharp increase in the complexity of system management processes.
+It will be worked on solutions in an interdisciplinary manner and they will be tested in given network and operational situations in conjunction with detailed network and system models.
+The work will also explicitly include the design of alternative scenarios for overall processes and the analysis of partial process automation.

 System Management 2030+